 Where Is Saguaro National Park?

 Saguaro National Park is in Tucson, Arizona, the second largest city in the state (population of over one million) and a close neighbor of Mexico.
 The border is only 60 miles (98 km) away.
-The park is made up of two districts- the Tucson Mountain District (the west side) and the Rincon Mountain District (the east side).
+The park is made up of two districts- the Rincon Mountain District (the east side) and the Tucson Mountain District (the west side).
 The city of Tucson sits smack dab in between.

 Why Is the Park Named for a Cactus?